-It is important to buy touch up paint that matches your car.
-Paint color code, located inside of your car, will help you with that.
+It is important to buy touch-up paint that matches your car.
+The paint color code, located inside of your car, will help you with that.
 Sometimes, finding color code can be challenging even for the pro.
 That is one of the reasons I created a post on where to find paint color code.

 Step 2: Personal Safety

-I do recommend spending a few dollars on gloves, goggles and mask for self protection.
-All these sprays are toxic and should be used in a well ventilated environment.
+I do recommend spending a few dollars on gloves, goggles, and a mask for self-protection.
+All these sprays are toxic and should be used in a well-ventilated environment.
 If the weather is good, do it outside in the shade.
 Avoid doing repairs in full sun and windy conditions.

 Step 3: Wash the Area

 Start by washing the surface with warm water.
-I like to use few drops of dish soap to remove the dirt.
-Follow it with prep solvent to remove oils, dirt and wax.
-Dry it when you done.
+I like to use a few drops of dish soap to remove the dirt.
+Follow it with prep solvent to remove oils, dirt, and wax.
+Dry it when you are done.

 Step 4: Tape off the area

 Tape off the adjacent panels and the lights to prevent damaging them.
 Use auto masking tape.
 It is very easy to remove and it costs only a few dollars.